 - We believe that the gap theory has no basis in Scripture.

-- We believe that no apparent, perceived or claimed evidence in science can be valid if it contradicts the scriptural record.
+- We believe that no apparent, perceived, or claimed evidence in science can be valid if it contradicts the scriptural record.
 Of primary importance is the fact that evidence is always subject to interpretation by fallible people who do not possess all information.

 - In our curriculum, we seek to teach our students to think logically and carefully about the created world.
 We emphasize the scientific method, which consists of observing (gathering facts), hypothesizing (suggesting explanations), and experimenting (testing explanations).